slidevjs/slidev/docs/guide/syntax.md

 ## Configurations

-All the configurations needed can also be defined in the Markdown file.
+All configurations needed can be defined in the Markdown file.
 For example:

 ```md
 ---